aws-samples/amazon-bedrock-agents-cancer-biomarker-discovery/README.md

 Step 2: Click the 'Launch Stack' button located in the [Deployment](#deployment) section to deploy the AWS infrastructure needed to support the agents

-Step 3: Create a SageMaker Notebook in your AWS account and upload the agent/ files there
+Step 3: Go to a SageMaker Studio JupyterLab environment in your AWS account and upload the agent/ files there, use the Python 3 (ipykernel)

 Step 4: Follow the step-by-step instructions shown in deploy_agents.ipynb to deploy agents